Home Destination Guides The Best Time To Visit Norway (Month-by-month breakdown)

 • Daylight: 8 to 13 hours in Oslo, 10 to 14 hours in Tromso

-March and April are some of the best months to visit Norway for travellers who want to make the most of both the winter and spring seasons.
 The winter snow slowly starts to melt by mid to late March and most bodies of water are filled with fresh water.
-Numerous waterfalls are boosted by melting waters and summer activities slowly open up allowing tourists to cruise the fjords.
+Numerous waterfalls are boosted in April by melting waters and summer activities slowly open up allowing tourists to cruise the fjords.
 The waterfalls during these months (and moving into the next) are quite spectacular.

 March is the end of Northern lights season as Norwegians welcome an Easter holiday break and head to the mountains to ski.
 The Jotunheimen National Park hiking season begins in April and you should not miss out on hitting the beautiful trails before the peak season crowd comes in.